Facebook Twitter Instagram

 The redesigned Jaguars football logo resembles a ferocious jaguar.
 The team has been known

+for this emblem since 1995.
 During the design process, the artists paid attention to details and

 mimicked the colors of real animals.
 They tried to depict the animal’s facial expressions